wso2-attic/uuf-maven-tools/README.md

 ## How to get set of units  as a zip

   To get a bundle of units as a single zip file use the `uuf.multiple.unit.container` which is installed as an archetype when the project build.

   Follow the same process of unit project to create a multiple unit container with following details.
   Archetype to select :

-       local -> uuf.maven.tools:uuf.multiple.unit.container (uuf.multiple.unit.container)

-  Details to create the project with the multiple unit container :

-          group-id :  e.g. org.wso2.uuf.<product_name>.<app_name>.units.<unit_name>

-          artifact-id : e.g. org-wso2-uuf-<product_name>-<app_name>-units-<unit_name>

-          version : e.g. 1.0-SNAPSHOT

-          package: pom

-          Confirm Properties configuration : Y
+        mvn archetype:generate -DarchetypeCatalog=local -DarchetypeGroupId=uuf.maven.tools -DarchetypeArtifactId=uuf.multiple.unit.container -DarchetypeVersion=1.0-SNAPSHOT -DgroupId=de.rm.trial.mynew -DartifactId=myNewProject -DinteractiveMode=false

   This will create a container of units with a empty folder named `units`